-- Student is currently living outside the U.S. and will require an F-1 visa to study in the U.S. - Student is not a U.S. Citizen or a Permanent Resident and is currently in the U.S. on an F-1 visa. - Student is currently in the U.S. on another non-immigrant visa classification which permits part-time or full-time study.
+- Currently living outside the U.S. and will require an F-1 visa to study in the U.S. - Not a U.S. Citizen or a Permanent Resident and is currently in the U.S. on an F-1 visa - Currently in the U.S. on another non-immigrant visa classification which permits part-time or full-time study